Hutt River (New Zealand): History

-The Hutt has moved significantly since European settlement, due to a major earthquake in 1855 that raised the riverbed.
+In the early nineteenth century, the Hutt River was deeper than it is now and navigable for some distance by large canoes and boats.
+Māori would take produce grown in the Hutt Valley down the river by canoe and across the harbour to Wellington city.
+Thick bush grew down to the water's edge.
+When early European settlers cleared the bush, the river banks began to disintegrate and collapse into the river.
+This led to soil being washed into the river, more flooding and changes in the river's course.
+Writing in 1880, James Coutts Crawford described the river as he had seen it in 1840:The alluvial land on the banks of the Hutt was at this time covered by a dense forest, many of the trees being of gigantic size.
+Boats could ascend the river to the locality of the present bridge [near the current Ewen Bridge], and the sight of the foliage on the banks at this point, with the white clematis hanging in graceful folds from the lofty branches, was superb.
+The river being much narrower that it is now, while the valley was under forest, the flood waters would necessarily be held back, and the scour and rush of gravel and sand that has since contributed to widen it did not then prevail to nearly the same extent.The river was also changed by a major earthquake in 1855 that raised the riverbed.

 The regular flooding of Lower Hutt resulted in highly fertile land and prior to the building of state housing by the first Labour Government starting in 1937, there were many market gardens in Lower Hutt.

 Well-established foot tracks along the river were formally signposted in the 1990s, through a collaboration between Wellington Regional Council, local Rotary International clubs, Hutt City Council, Upper Hutt City Council and other groups.

 Recreation

 The Hutt River Trail, a 29 kilometre cycling and walking route, follows the entire length of the river from Petone to Kaitoke Regional Park at Upper Hutt, linking up to Kaitoke Regional Park.
 Most of the track is gravel, but some is sealed or grass.
 Some low-lying parts of the track can be affected by flooding.

 There are several spots for swimming, fishing and kayaking.
 The trail includes some filming locations for the Lord of the Rings film franchise.

-The Lower Hutt Parkrun runs along the last 2.5 km section of the Hutt River from just north of the Ewen Bridge down to the Waione Bridge and back.
+The Lower Hutt Parkrun runs along the last 2.5 km section of the Hutt River from just north of the Ewen Bridge down to the Waione Street Bridge and back.